andr1976/HydDown/docs/MANUAL.md

 $$ F_2=\sqrt{\left ( \frac{k}{k-1} \right ) r^{\left (\frac{2}{k} \right )} \left (  \frac{1-r^{\left ( \frac{k-1}{k} \right )}}{1-r}\right )} $$ {#eq:Sationary_sizing_F2}

-where r is the ratio of backpressure to upstream relieving pressure, $P_2 / P_1$.
+where $r$ is the ratio of backpressure to upstream relieving pressure, $P_2 / P_1$.

 When modelling a pop action PSV/relief valve under dynamic conditions, the valve will go from closed to fully open in a short period of time when the set pressure, $P_{set}$, is reached.
 The pop action is illustrated in [@Fig:psv_hyst] which shows the opening and closing hysteresis of the PSV as a function of pressure.
-In order to close the shall be reduced below the reseat pressure.
+In order to close the pressure shall be reduced below the reseat pressure.

 ![Relief valve hysteresis adapted from [@iskov]](img/hysteresis.pdf){#fig:psv_hyst}